jdon/shakespearean_pokemon/readme.md

 pokemon_api_base_url: String
 translation_api_base_url: String
 ```
-If the optional one aren't specified then a default value will be used.
+If the optional ones aren't specified then a default value will be used.

 ### Docker
 This project can be ran in docker: